divelab/AIRS/OpenMat/PotNet/README.md

 python main.py --config configs/potnet.yaml --output_dir xxx --checkpoint xxx
 ```

-where `output_dir` denotes the output directory of checkpoints and processed data files, and `checkpoint` denotes the path of a checkpoint meaning restarting training from a certain checkpoint.
+Here, `output_dir` denotes the output directory of checkpoints and processed data files, and `checkpoint` denotes the path of a checkpoint meaning restarting training from a certain checkpoint.
 One can also omit `checkpoint` in this script.

 To evaluate our model, use the script